mprechtl/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 **EWTM-U9**: As a user of a EUDI Wallet, I want guidance on the EUDI Wallet on how to act if my EUDI Wallet Unit has been revoked.

-> Note: Guidelines on how to deal with non-operational app are easiest found from the app itself.
+> Note: Guidelines on how to deal with non-functioning app are easiest found from the app itself.
 The actual realisation may be part of the guidelines material to be created and provided by the European Commission.

 **EWTM-U10**: As a physically impaired User of a EUDI Wallet, I want to have accessibility support within realisation of the requirements set in **EWTM-U4** - **EWTM-9**.